-It may be difficult for non-technical hiring managers and business owners to get the full picture of a web developer’s technical abilities based solely on questions about business requirements or project management.
+It may be difficult for non-technical hiring managers and business owners to get the full picture of a candidate’s technical abilities based solely on questions about business requirements or project management.
 You can use online pre-employment assessments as convenient screening tools for the nuts and bolts of technical knowledge, but they won’t provide the full view.

 - Which web development tools do you use?

 - Which programming languages are you most comfortable using?